Dementia Connect support line

-Dementia may cause a person to have hallucinations.
+Dementia may cause a person to have hallucinations or see things that aren't there.
 This is most common in people living with dementia with Lewy bodies, although other types of dementia may also cause hallucinations.

 Sexual health is an important part of a healthy sex life.
 If you or your partner has dementia, you still need to consider the benefits and risks to keep you both healthy.